Baactiba/2048-3x3-Trainer/README.txt

 --- How to use 2048 3x3 Trainer by Baactiba ---

-1. You must first download the Tables folder from https://mega.nz/folder/BHFCEJiQ#y2oUfHt-VpQRJLxX7iOrbg and place it in the same folder as the folder this readme is located in.
+1. Download the new .exe (Windows) or .jar (Linux) files from https://drive.google.com/drive/folders/1u37KFfSsL1hwQuKKZ_NHDN9eTB2tFW3_?usp=drive_link
+2. Open GeneralizedTablegen and build your selected tables (more info on this later, or just DM me (baactiba on discord) for now if you can't figure it out).
+3. Make sure the tables folder you just made is named "Tables" and is in another folder named "Tables."
+This outer folder must be in the same directory as the trainer exe or jar.
-2. Make sure you have the newest version of Java installed.
+4. Make sure you have the newest version of Java installed.
-3. Open command prompt.
-4. Copy the location of the Trainer folder.
-It should look something like this: C:\Users\YourUsername\OneDrive\Desktop\Trainer
-5. Type "cd ", paste the folder address, then enter.
-6. Enter "javac Trainer.java"

-Then, you can use "java Trainer" to run.
-Make sure that you cd to the Trainer folder every time you open command prompt!
+5. Open the Trainer and enjoy!

 Game Controls: